Morning News - January 25th

 Weather:

-A mix of sun and cloud.
-40 percent chance of flurries early this morning.
-Wind up to 15 km/h.
-High minus 11.
-Wind chill minus 24 this morning and minus 14 this afternoon.
+Mainly cloudy with 30 percent chance of flurries.
+Wind northeast 20 km/h gusting to 40.
+High minus 12.
+Wind chill minus 25 this morning and minus 20 this afternoon.
 UV index 1 or low.

-Tonight – Mainly cloudy.
-Wind up to 15 km/h.
-Low minus 20.
-Wind chill minus 19 this evening and minus 30 overnight.
+Tonight – Partly cloudy with 30 percent chance of flurries.
+Wind northeast 20 km/h becoming light early this evening.
+Low minus 25.
+Wind chill minus 21 this evening and minus 29 overnight.
 Risk of frostbite.

 Status of COVID-19 cases in Algoma